SALVADOR DALI; artist quotes on Surrealism art, his life style with Gala, auto-biography notes, analysis, by the Spanish painter of the Surreal

-SALVADOR DALI (1904 – 1989) was a painter artist in Surrealism art, exhibiting a rather eccentric life style with his wife Gala.
-Dali was also a highly imaginative artist, creating the Surreal mainly in his pictures in oil painting technique.
+Salvador Dali (1904 – 1989), his quotes and art statements on painting Surrealism and his artistic life.
+Dali was a famous artist in Surrealism painting art, exhibiting a rather eccentric life style with his wife Gala.
+Dali was also a highly imaginative artist, realizing the Surreal mainly in his many pictures in oil painting technique.
 He joined the Surrealist artist group in the Montparnasse quarter of Paris, where he found also his muse and future wife Gala in 1929.
 Dali had a strong affinity for the unusual and the grandiose; both he expressed in his painting art as well as in his personal life.
-Dali produced also many concepts, analysis, texts and writings on art and life.
-At the bottom some art links for more facts, biography information and pictures of his surrealism painting art (ed: Fons Heijnsbroek).
+Dali produced also many art-analysis’s and texts and writings on art and on his life.

-SALVADOR DALI, 35 artist quotes on painting art in Surrealism and his life with Gala
+Salvador Dali, his artist quotes on painting art in Surrealism & his life with Gala

 - Telephone, pedal washbasin, white refrigerators gleaming with Ripolin, bidet, small phonograph… …objects of authentic and pure poetry (MPC p.
 11)… …The Parthenon was not built as a ruin.
 It was built on a new surface without patina, like out automobiles. /we will not always bear on our shoulders the weight of our father’s corpse.
 (1920’s; MPC p 13)

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
-28 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+* Salvador Dali, source of his artist quotes: “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
+28 (famous Surrealist painter, creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, art analysis and texts; at the bottom more links for biography / history facts)

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: the poem ‘Sant Sebastia’ Salvador Dali 1927 (dedicated to the Spanish poet Garcia Lorca, fh); as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
-46 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+* source of the quote: the poem ‘Sant Sebastia’ Salvador Dali 1927 (dedicated to the Spanish poet Garcia Lorca, fh); as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
+46

 - One morning with Ripolin (French painter) I painted a new-born that I then left to dry on the tennis-court.
 After two days I found it bristling with ants that made it move to the anaesthetized, silent rhythm of sea-urchins.
 However I at once realised that this newborn child was none other than the pink breast of my girlfriend, being frenetically eaten by the shining, metallic thickness of the phonograph.
 But it wasn’t her breast either: it was little pieces of my cigarette paper nervously grouped around the magnetic topaz of my fiancée’s ring.